-The systolic array PQ [6], [7] is shown in Fig. 5.
+The systolic array PQ [6][7] is shown in Figure 3.
 Similar to the shift register architecture, the systolic array architecture consists of an array of identical blocks, with each block holding a single entry.
-On an enqueue operation, only the zeroth block compares priorities of its entry and that of the new entry.
-On the next cycle, the lower-priority entry is inserted into the left neighbor's block, which repeats the same process of comparing and sending the lower-priority entry to the next block.
-So, the systolic array does not become fully sorted until several cycles after the new insertion.
+On an enqueue operation, only the 0th block compares priorities of its entry and that of the new entry.
+On the next cycle the lower-priority entry is inserted into the left neighbor's block which repeats the same process of comparing and sending the lower-priority entry to the next block.
+So the systolic array does not become fully sorted until several cycles after the new insertion.
 Despite this feature, both insertion and removal still remain constant-time operations from the outgoing link's point of view.
-Because each block passes the lowerpriority entry to the next block, the zeroth block always holds the highest-priority entry in the queue.
+Because each block passes the lower-priority entry to the next block, the 0th block always holds the highest-priority entry in the queue.
 Once an entry is removed from a block, it gets the entry from its left neighboring block, creating a right shift operation on the entire queue.

-Each systolic array block consists of a holding register, which stores the entries in sorted order, as well as a temporary register, which holds passing entries enroute to the next block to the left.
-The passing entry is the lowerpriority entry in a block during an enqueue operation.
+Each systolic array block consists of a holding register, which stores the entries in sorted order, as well as a temporary register, that holds passing entries enroute to the next block to the left.
+The passing entry is the lower-priority entry in a block during an enqueue operation.
 Multiplexors, a comparator, and decision logic also make up the rest of the block.
-A block diagram is shown in Fig. 5.
 Queue capacity is increased by adding more blocks to the end of the queue without worrying about a central controller.
-Also, there is no bus loading problem, as was the case with the shift register PQ.
-Increasing P requires extra storage and a wider comparator, as in the shift register priority queue.
-Unfortunately, the one main drawback is that the systolic array PQ requires twice as much storage as the shift register architecture.
-Considering the simplicity of each block, the temporary register adds considerable hardware cost to each block compared to the shift register block.
+Also, there is no bus loading problem as was the case with the shift register PQ.
+Extra storage and a wider comparator are added within each block to handle the extra priority bits.
+Unfortunately, the one main drawback is that the systolic array PQ requires twice more storage than the shift register architecture.
+Considering the simplicity of each block, the temporary register adds a considerable hardware cost to each block, compared to the shift register block.
 Also, the cost and delay of the comparator increases linearly with each extra bit in the priority field, which decreases the maximum operating clock frequency.